KireinaHoro/jsteward.moe/content/SysAdmin/cross-compile-tickless-ubuntu-kernel.md

 - installing a upstream kernel is __unhygenic__: the installed kernel images and modules won't be tracked by `dpkg`, making it a pain to uninstall, reinstall, or package and redistribute
+  - @Harry_Chen mentioned that the upstream Makefiles are _capable_ of producing `.deb` packages; however due to the fear that they might not conform to Ubuntu conventions, I didn't explore in this direction

 The distribution/vendor (Ubuntu) makes a nice kernel package that we should be able to easily customize (_cough cough_) and rebuild.
 This way, we can make